 In this course you will learn what is necessary to design, implement, and use knowledge graphs.
 The focus of this course will be on basic semantic technologies including the principles of knowledge representation and symbolic AI.
-This includes information encoding via RDF triples, knowledge representation via ontologies with OWL, efficiently querying knowledge graphs via SPARQL, as well as knowledge graph applications in innovative information systems, as e.g., semantic and exploratory search.
+This includes information encoding via RDF triples, knowledge representation via ontologies with OWL, efficiently querying knowledge graphs via SPARQL, latent representation of knowledge in vector space, as well as knowledge graph applications in innovative information systems, as e.g., semantic and exploratory search.

 Find out more in the certificate guidelines.